yonidahan/SwiftKey_capstone/README.md

 The aim of this project is to buy an app which accepts an input string and predicts the next word., as proposed by SwiftKey.

-The present repository contain :
+The present repository contains :
    - the initial scripts needed to get, clean and shape the data
    - the code for building the app
    - a presentation of the app